aosabook/500lines/data-store/chapter.md

 `_refresh_tree_ref` resets the tree's 'view' of the data with what is currently on disk, allowing us to perform a completely up-to-date read.

-What if the tree _is_ locked when we attempt a read?
+What if storage _is_ locked when we attempt a read?
 This means that some other process is probably changing the data we want to read right now -- our read is not likely to be up-to-date with the current state of the data.
 This is generally known as a "dirty read".
 This pattern allows many readers to access